catty-dev/tg-autopost/readme.md

 This is an autopost script that resend media from source to destination.
 You can define infinity autopost groups with their own sources and destinations and change them while the program is running thx to the sqlite3 database.
+Fill out config.ini like the example.

+You can use as much clients as you want.
+You just need a bot token.
+Create the client sessions through the bot by feeding him with your api id, api hash, phone number and login code for each account you want to use then restart the script.

+All registered clients and the bots are running parallel.

+USE AT YOUR OWN RISK

-You can execute the commands in every chat.
+You can execute user commands in every chat.

 You can use followed commands:
 ```